SuperX612/HCGLA/README.md

 ### 4.4 Launch HCGLA and Recover data:

 After prepare all the datasets and models you can launch HCGLA.
 If you want to launch HCGLA with batchsize = 1, run: `python Reconstruct_batchsize1.py`.
-If batchsize != 1, run: `Reconstruct_minibatch.py`
+If batchsize != 1, run: `python Reconstruct_minibatch.py`

 ### 4.5 Notes: